MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 general-autofill management interfaces in profile, we can manage the properties and they will apply immediately if we set a new value, and all WebView2s that created with the same profile can share the settings, which means if we change password-autosave or general-autofill property in one WebView2, the others with the same profile will also take effect.
-And these two property is linked with the same properties in ICoreWebView2Settings, so changing one will change the other.
-Explain it in detail, it will take effect immediately no matter setting the properties in **CoreWebView2Settings** or **CoreWebView2Profile**, and when the property is changed in one interface, the same property in the other interface is changed as well immediately.
+And these two properties are linked with their corresponding properties in ICoreWebView2Settings, so changing one will change the other. it will take effect immediately no matter setting the properties in **CoreWebView2Settings** or **CoreWebView2Profile**, and when the property is changed in one interface, the same property in the other interface is changed as well immediately.
 So for the WebView2s with the same profile, their **IsPasswordAutosaveEnabled** or **IsGeneralAutofillEnabled** property